 Where can I sell diamonds for the best price?

-The best way to get the most money for your diamonds is to work with the diamond experts.
-Diamond grading and pricing is complex and nuanced.
-Selling to experienced gemologists with in-depth knowledge of the second diamond market will help you secure higher prices.
+Diamond pricing is complex and nuanced: there is no one static diamond price chart.
+The best way to get the most money for your diamonds is to sell to the diamond experts: the entire process can take as little as 24 hours.
+WP Diamonds’ experienced GIA trained gemologists have in-depth knowledge of the second diamond market and will help you secure higher prices.